bitmark-inc/jobs/2020 Nov/DevOps Engineer.md

 # DevOps Engineer
-​

 Bitmark Inc. – a venture backed software company – is looking for candidates to join our team and accelerate development of our blockchain and related services.
-You’ll get to work in an environment that deeply values design and engineering, alongside a talented team with industry-proven open source (we are ex-Openmoko people) and design experience.
+You'll get to work in an environment that deeply values design and engineering, alongside a talented team with industry-proven open source (we are ex-Openmoko people) and design experience.

-​
+About the company: Bitmark Inc. is a blockchain startup defining property for the digital environment by enabling issuance of property titles for digital assets.
+As the facilitating network for ownership and stewardship of personal digital ecologies, Bitmark embraces creators and digital environmentalists vying for a healthy internet and Internet of Things.

 ## Essential job functions
-​

 - Work with our Front and Back End developers to deploy and maintain service
 - Maintain the Bitmark blockchain and many related services
 - Provide technical support for deploying both testing and production networks
 - Setup and maintain network and security monitoring
-​

 ## Profiles that are important to us
-​

 - Strong English communication skills
 - Strong system administration and networking skills
 - Knowledge of OS installation, configuration, and maintenance (we use Ubuntu and FreeBSD)